rajeshkotecha/ide_donana_soln/README.md

 ## Data Processing Steps -

+  0) Read the percentile number from input percentile file.
-  1) Read next record from the input (individual contributions) file.
+  1) Read a record from the input (individual contributions) file.
   2) If the donation is not from an individual or any business rule data validations fail \-
      - Skip the record.
      - Go to step \#1.